wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 We also directly connect the `MissWriteBackEvent` object to the `MissResponseEvent` object using `addChild()`, since the response event does not incur any extra delay.

-If eviction record is available, we also add eviction delay between `MissStartEvent` and `MissWriteBackEvent` object
+If eviction record is available, we also add eviction delay between `MissStartEvent` and `MissWriteBackEvent` object by calling `connect()`.
+The start and end cycles are `req.cycle + accLat` and `evDoneCycle` respectively.
+Note that in contention simulation, the eviction event is considered to happen in parallel with the parent level `access()` method, since the latency of eviction is added to the parent cache access, but instead, as a parallel path with the access event chain.

 ### Simulating MSHR